mlzharov/rsschool-cv/README.md

 Test file for working with RS School.
-File wil be added and modified
+File wili be added and modified